Do you need help writing an effective grant proposal? If so, then you are in luck.

 The last section of your grant writing tells the funders about your organization in a comprehensive manner.
 They should know why your organization came into existence in the first place, and what you hope to accomplish in the future.

-This grant writing section shares a short history of your organization, as well as any potential obstacles that it has had to overcome to come to this point (i.e., changing location, leadership changes).
+This grant-writing section shares a brief history of your organization and any potential obstacles it has had to overcome to reach this point (e.g., changing locations, leadership changes).

 If any staff members have contributed significantly to the mission statement or success of your institution, make sure they’re acknowledged here.
 You should also include information about how many people work at your company on a full-time and part-time basis.